Time tracking with GPS is permitted

 Employers wonder whether they are allowed or want to collect data at all if the GPS location is passed on at the same time.

-1. What you need to know about data protection in a GPS acquisition.
+What you need to know about data protection when recording working hours with GPS

-One particularly sensitive issue when using apps for Time tracking or for defect management is GPS recording.
-Employees have concerns about their employer being able to see, for example, where they may log in to work in the morning, when they record their times, or when they clock out.
+The combination of working time recording, GPS and data protection is a source of uncertainty for many construction companies, but with the right app solution, all requirements can be easily met.
+Employees have concerns if, for example, their employer can see where they log in to work in the morning, when they clock in or clock out.
 This is regularly a big issue during app implementation.
 That is why there are technical solutions for this.

-So only in the third option there is no restriction at all: workers can then register exclusively in the vicinity of the construction site.
-The advantage for you: When checking, your site manager does not even have to look at the times to see if they have been entered in the right place.
-The system itself ensures that employees can only log themselves in at the site area.
-This is similar to a classic time clock, where it is also only possible to punch in on site.
-This digital Time tracking significantly saves costs and is more efficient than the traditional paper economy.
+GPS recording is only mandatory in setting variant 3: employees can only log in within a defined radius of the construction site.
+The advantage for you: Your site manager does not have to check whether the location is correct – the system does this automatically.
+This ensures that Time tracking is only possible directly on the construction site – similar to the classic time clock, where it is also only possible to clock in on site.
+However, digital Time tracking saves significantly on costs and is more efficient than conventional paperwork. paperwork.

 Important to know: